 General education requirements are designed to teach the skills of critical inquiry, argumentation, and analytical thinking in both quantitative and qualitative settings.
 These requirements are largely completed with integrated, often interdisciplinary, sequences comprised of two or three courses.
 (Note: The courses designed to satisfy these requirements cannot be replaced by other courses, except in the sciences, as indicated.
 Substitutes for general education courses are rarely approved (1) to accommodate a second major or a minor, or (2) to avoid curricular and scheduling conflicts that result from postponing general education requirements until a student's third or fourth year.)

 Meant to be a foundation for later study at the College, the general education requirements are a quintessential element of the University of Chicago experience and should be completed by the end of the second year.
-Most general education requirements are completed with sequences comprised of two or three courses.

 These requirements are completed with 1500 units of credit (fifteen 100-unit courses) spread over seven areas of study.
 These seven general education requirements fall into three broad categories.
 Students must also satisfy a language competence requirement, which is outlined below.